Personal Profiles and Other Publicly Available Information

 - Center for Democracy and Technology's (CDT's) Guide to Online Privacy - 'While privacy faces threats from both private and government intrusions, the existing motley patchwork of privacy laws and practices fails to provide comprehensive protection.
 Instead, it causes confusion that fuels a sense of distrust and skepticism, limiting realization of the Internet's potential.
 A unique combination of tools--legal, technical, and self-regulatory--is being designed to address the privacy concerns of Internet users.
 Top-priority objectives include setting limits on government access to personal information, ensuring that new information and communication technologies are designed in ways that protect rather than diminish privacy, and developing appropriate federal legislation to set baseline standards for consumer privacy.
 This guide is intended to educate Internet users about online privacy, and offer practical suggestions and policy recommendations.'

-- Consumers Union: Nonprofit Publisher of Consumer Reports - 'Consumers Union (CU) is an expert, independent, nonprofit organization, whose mission is to work for a fair, just, and safe marketplace for all consumers.
+- Consumers Union: Policy & Action from Consumer Reports - 'Consumers Union (CU) is an expert, independent, nonprofit organization, whose mission is to work for a fair, just, and safe marketplace for all consumers.
 CU publishes Consumer Reports and ConsumerReports.org in addition to two newsletters, Consumer Reports on Health and Consumer Reports Money Adviser.'
 For those concerned about ID theft, see their Money tab, linking you to their Defend Your Dollars website, 'where we support reforms to the financial marketplace to curb bad practices by banks and lenders.'
 Lots of great information on money topics and tips for regaining control over our sensitive financial information.

-- Fighting Back Against Identity Theft - This Federal Trade Commission website is a 'one-stop national resource to learn about the crime of identity theft.
+- FTC: Identity Theft / Consumer Information - This Federal Trade Commission (FTC) website is a 'one-stop national resource to learn about the crime of identity theft.
 It provides detailed information to help you deter, detect, and defend against identity theft.'
 Sections for consumers, businesses, law enforcement personnel, and members of the media are provided, as are state and national data reports, not to mention that all website info is also available in Spanish.

-- Identity Theft Resource Center: Working to Resolve Identity Theft - 'Identity Theft Resource Center (ITRC) is a nonprofit, nationally respected organization dedicated exclusively to the understanding and prevention of identity theft.
+- Identity Theft Resource Center - 'Identity Theft Resource Center (ITRC) is a nonprofit, nationally respected organization dedicated exclusively to the understanding and prevention of identity theft.
 The ITRC provides victim and consumer support as well as public education.
 The ITRC also advises governmental agencies, legislators, law enforcement, and businesses about the evolving and growing problem of identity theft.'
 This site provides info on data breaches, victim and consumer resources, and scam alerts, and more--it even provides pages in Spanish and Chinese.

 - NetSafe: Using the Internet Safely - This resource was created by the Illinois Library Association (ILA), who have been the voice for Illinois libraries and the millions who depend on them, since 1896.
 It is a collection of links, or bookmarks, that 'are designed as a series that will help educate youth and parents to make safe and informed decisions online.
 Each bookmark is aimed at a specific audience including kids, teens, and parents.'

-- Privacy Foundation - Affiliated with the University of Denver through the Privacy Center at the University of Denver, this foundation 'conducts research and educates the public about technologies that affect personal privacy when improperly implemented.'
+- Privacy Foundation / Sturm College of Law at the University of Denver - Affiliated with the University of Denver through the Privacy Center at the University of Denver, this foundation 'conducts research and educates the public about technologies that affect personal privacy when improperly implemented.'
 One of its main goals is to identify possible threats to individual privacy, and it publishes its findings on this site.

-- Privacy Rights Clearinghouse: Nonprofit, Consumer Information and Advocacy Organization - Among its goals are to 'raise consumers' awareness of how technology affects personal privacy, empower consumers to take action to control their own personal information by providing practical tips on privacy protection, and respond to specific privacy-related complaints from consumers, intercede on their behalf, and, when appropriate, refer them to the proper organizations for further assistance.'
+- Privacy Rights Clearinghouse: Empowering Consumers.
+Protecting Privacycy Organization - Among its goals are to 'raise consumers' awareness of how technology affects personal privacy, empower consumers to take action to control their own personal information by providing practical tips on privacy protection, and respond to specific privacy-related complaints from consumers, intercede on their behalf, and, when appropriate, refer them to the proper organizations for further assistance.'
 I found their Identity Theft, Financial Privacy, and Internet Privacy links, fact sheets, and stories to be very valuable.

 Website Author's Information Page